 Fish: Prosperity

 In Cantonese, the word for fish (魚 – yú) has the same pronunciation as 餘, which means ‘surplus’ or ‘extra’, signifying plenty of prosperity.
 Only the middle part of the fish should be eaten with the rest eaten the next day, symbolising hope for the year to start and end with surplus.
-To indulge in a lavish portion of whole fish over this period, visit modern Chinese fine-dining favourite Mott 32 or 10 Shanghai which is beloved for authentic Shanghainese cuisine.
+To indulge in a lavish portion of whole fish over this period, visit modern Chinese fine-dining favourite Mott No.32 or 10 Shanghai which is beloved for authentic Shanghainese cuisine.

 Poon choi